TheDragonCode/benchmark/README.md

 ## Usage

-> Note
+> [!NOTE]
 >
+> When measuring the average value among the results, when more than 9 iterations are used, the final data is filtered by
-> The result of the execution is printed to the console, so make sure you call the code from the console.
+> peak values.
+The calculation of the 10% of the lowest and 10% of the highest values is excluded from the total result,
+> thus the final data becomes cleaner and less dependent on any external factors.

 ### Quick Start